'Black Knight' #2 (July 1955).

 Death and legacy

-In 1958 Joe Maneely suddenly died in a tragic accident.
-One night he, George Ward and John Severin were travelling by train.
-At a certain moment Maneely walked to the balcony of the train to get some fresh air.
-There he lost his balance and fell to his death.
+In 1958, Joe Maneely suddenly died in a tragic accident.
+One night he, George Ward and John Severin were traveling by commuter train.
+To get some fresh air, Maneely walked to the balcony of the train, where he lost his balance and fell to his death.
 He was only 32 years old.
 His mysterious death naturally led to all kinds of theories.
-Stan Goldberg claimed that Maneely had lost his glasses a week earlier and still hadn't found them back, nor wore another pair, on that fatal night.
+Stan Goldberg claimed that Maneely had lost his glasses a week earlier and still hadn't found them, nor wore another pair, on that fatal night.
 This might explain why he didn't notice where he was walking in the dark.
 John Severin attributed his friend's death to having had a few drinks too much.
 Others speculated it may have been a suicide.
-In general most people agree it was most likely an accident.
-Either way, Joe Maneely's premature death was a great loss to the world of comics.
+In general, most people agree it was most likely an accident.
+Either way, Joe Maneely's premature death was a great loss to the world of comics, and the Atlas line of comic books in particular.
 He left behind a wife and three children.
-In 2004 Stan Lee commented that if Maneely had lived "he would have been another Jack Kirby (...) the best you could imagine."
+In 2004, Stan Lee commented that if Maneely had lived "he would have been another Jack Kirby (...) the best you could imagine."

 Strange Tales, by Joe Maneely